nextapps-de/flexsearch/doc/document-search.md

 }
 ```

-Then use the colon separated notation `root:child:child` to define hierarchy within the document descriptor:
+Then use the colon separated notation `root:child:child` as a name for each field defining the hierarchy which corresponds to the document:

 ```js
 const index = new Document({